joelewis101/deep_sequencing/readme.md

 - Shannon diversity models; `scripts/fit_shannon_diversity_model.R`
 - Taxonomy models: `scripts/fit_taxonomy_models.R`
 - AMR models: `scripts/model-amr.R`
+- AMR models excluding Bacteroides-associated beta-lactamase genes:
+`scripts/model-amr-exclude-bacteroides-bl.R`
 - The E. coli specific AMR model: `scripts/model-amr_ecoli.R`

-These will save models in `data_processed/` - the files are quite large so not pushed to repo.
+These will use the data in `data_raw` to fit the model and save model output in `data_processed/` - the files are quite large so not pushed to repo.
 Other scripts (detailed below) extract and plot diagnostics and results as htmls.

 ## Fitting the models